 3: Understand How to Report Performance Against Budgets

-This article responds to the NVQ Level 4 unit, "Manage Budgets" and has a credit value of "5".
+This article responds to the NVQ Level 4 unit, "Manage Budgets," and has a credit value of "5."

-3.1 Explain the Purpose and Benefits of Reporting Information on Performance Against Budget
+3.1 Reporting Information on Performance Against Budget

 In order to report information on performance against budget, one needs to monitor whether the estimated budgets go well with the actual results that are achieved.
 The budget holder or the budget manager is responsible for closely monitoring all these facts and data.
 It is also the duty of the other staff involved to provide the manager with accurate information depending on their own level of responsibility.
-In return managers need to provide feedback on performance and also provide suggestions and advise on any planned actions or variations.
+In return, managers need to provide feedback on performance and also provide suggestions and advice on any planned actions or variations.

-Reporting information on performance is a process where all data right from the basics are collected and performance information is developed which clarifies details of how resources are used and objectives are achieved.
+Reporting information on performance is a process where all data right from the basics are collected, and performance information is developed which clarifies details of how resources are used and objectives are achieved.